timblakel/timblakel.github.io/changelogToDo/index.md

 - Complete and/or read introductory React (+Hooks) and Bootstrap tutorials.
 - Complete and/or read introductory Jest tutorials.

+9/16/21
+- Complete React/Hooks tutorials: [[1]](https://reactjs.org/tutorial/tutorial.html)[[2]](https://reactjs.org/docs/hooks-intro.html)
+- (If I have extra time) Optimize bezier site, only calculate points/lines positions if toggled on.
+- Think of and create a project of my own that utilizes React & Hooks.

 [Back to portfolio](https://timblakel.github.io/)